 Congress has considered school bus seat belt legislation multiple times.
 Bills have been introduced and died in committee.
 NHTSA has issued guidance recommending lap-shoulder belts but hasn’t issued a binding federal motor vehicle safety standard requiring them.

 The arguments against a federal mandate are consistent: cost, implementation complexity, and the position that compartmentalization is adequate.
-Proponents point to the same data I’ve cited here: 971 fatal crashes, 171 pedestrian deaths, the rollover and side-impact gaps that compartmentalization doesn’t address.
+Proponents point to NHTSA’s own data: 971 fatal crashes, 171 pedestrian deaths, the rollover and side-impact gaps that compartmentalization doesn’t address.

 Eight states have decided the data is enough.
 Arizona hasn’t.